 If the taxpayer discovers errors in his accounts in the course of preparing the year-end closing figures, he must correct them by means of a corrective statement in accordance with Article 72 paragraph 1 of the VAT Act at the latest in the statement for the period in which the 180th day from the end of the financial year concerned falls.

 Payment of the tax liability must also be made within 60 days of the end of the relevant reporting period.
 In the case of late payment, i.e. when the due date falls on the 60th day after the end of the reporting period (due date), default interest is payable.
+However, in the period from 20 March 2020 to 31 December 2020, the interest rate for VAT will be reduced to 0 %.
+No default interest will be charged for this period (link).
 If a tax period is subsequently corrected (correction reporting), the default interest is due from the average expiry date of the tax period in question.
 The average expiry date for a tax period (calendar year) is 15 October for quarterly reporting, 30 November for semi-annual reporting and 15 September for monthly reporting.
 In the case of tax liability of less than a year, e.g. if a taxpayer is entered in the register of taxpayers on 1 June, the FTA calculates the average expiry date of the intra-year tax period individually.

 Credit balances of the taxpayer are paid out or offset against any tax liability.

 The credit balance is paid out 30 days after the FTA receives the statement.